decodelabs/lucid/README.md

 ## Usage

-Lucid provides a unified single-value sanitisation and validation structure for making sure your input makes sense.
+Direct value sanitisation can be achieved quickly and painlessly:

 ```php
 use DecodeLabs\Lucid;